JenniferMack/Ulysses-post-to-WP/README.md

 ## Usage

+Download the [.zip file][1], then unzip it.

+Place the `wp-post.rb` script in a conveient location.
+If you put it in `~/bin` it will be found by the app.
+If you put it somewhere else, you’ll have to edit the automator script.[^1] Symlinks also work.

-Download the [latest release][1] (or just the [app zip file][2]), then unzip the file.
-Open it using Automator (you have to launch the Automator app first, then open this app).
-In the `Run Shell Script` box, change the placeholder information to what’s needed to log into your blog.
+In the `wp-post.rb` script, change the placeholder information to what’s needed to log into your blog.
 Then save your changes.

 1. `yourWPblogURL`: the base URL of your WordPress blog.
 2. `yourWPusername`: the username you use for logging into your blog.